TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 *RTE*

-A dataset of text pairs, where the model has to predict whether a hypothesis (sentence 2) can be inferred from a text (sentence 1) @rte1 @rte2 @rte3 @rte5 @glue.
+A dataset of text pairs, where the model has to predict whether a hypothesis (sentence 2) can be inferred from a text (sentence 1) @rte
+@glue.
 The task is binary classification (hypothesis can be inferred, or not).

 *MNLI*